GitLab CI: Update MR with Jira Issue ID

 - merge_requests

-You should add this file you created to your GitLab project as a CI file.
-After all these processes, your MR titles and descriptions will now be much more organized and understandable!
+Add this file to your GitLab project as a CI configuration.
+After all that, your MR titles and descriptions will be much more organized and easier to understand.